onebeyond/generator-systemic/generators/app/templates/root/_README.md

 The component in charge of specifiyng the routes to be exposed by the express component.

 ### __routes.admin__
-The admin api sub-component in charge of exposing the `/__/manifest` endpoint
+The admin api sub-component in charge of exposing the `/__/manifest` endpoint.

 # CONFIG